craigwhughes-dev/Strategy_Auto_Trader/README.md

 - *"Do a dry-run of the execution engine and tell me what orders it would place and why."*
 - *"Check the daemon log and execution state — did it trade today, and are the open positions consistent with the signals?"*

+**Auto trading daemon**
+- *"start the daemon for ftse100. use the optimised strategy. unlimited buy and sell.
+10k original stake. record all results in a clean journal. use ibkr for paper trades"*

 ## Testing

 ```bash